doivglser/mindevenviro-fanciful/docs/README.md

 * calculator

-  xcalc, a scientific calculator desktop accessory;
+  xcalc, a scientific calculator desktop accessory

+* wireshark

+  Wireshark is a network "sniffer" - a tool that captures and analyzes packets off the wire.
+Wireshark can decode too many protocols to list here.

 * libreoffice